Everybody is different

 We all need to start somewhere and here are some easy things you can do today:

-- Why not use our Portion Planner - everyday!
-You'll easily discover how much you should actually be eating vs what you might have been serving at mealtimes – and encourage your family to use the planner too!
+Why not use our portion calculator?
+You’ll easily discover how much you should actually be eating vs what you might have been serving at mealtimes – and encourage your family to use the planner too!

-- Get wise about the facts - Learn more about healthy eating for your family by visiting websites such as Change4Life and Livewell.
+Get wise about the facts – learn more about healthy eating for your family by visiting websites such as Eatwell which also includes the Eatwell Guide.
 Many families are already regularly visiting the sites – are you?